|

 daytime, even after getting a good night's sleep and falling

 asleep at times you need to be fully awake and alert.
+It could mean ineffective work performance or dangerous

 levels of driving or other activities and, interference